DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 ## Purpose

 The purpose of this policy is to minimise the immediate and long-term business and reputational impact of incidents that have the potential to affect the confidentiality, integrity, or availability (CIA) of DfE (Department for Education) systems and / or information and to enable DfE to react to incidents in a structured and cohesive manner.

 All security incidents must be reported and managed through the established security incident processes.
 Incidents that impact DfE can include those led by the Government Security Group (GSG), Arm’s Length Bodies (ALBs), and major vulnerabilities which require the incident framework for effective management.
 This policy is Centre for Internet Security (CIS), Secure by Design (SbD) and Cyber Assessment Framework (CAF) compliant.

 ## Scope

 This policy is for all security incidents affecting DfE IT systems, services, and digital data information, assets and people that are reported and managed through the IT Help Centre.

 This policy is applicable to all DfE employees and third-party staff (for example, consultants, resource company employees, temporary employees) that use or have access to DfE systems and / or information.

 New services in scope for SbD implementation must build and maintain capability to manage Priority 4 (P4) security incidents internally, at the portfolio and service level.
 This will be referred to as 'in house' throughout this document.

 ## Definition

-!!! abstract [The Government Functional Standard GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) defines a security incident as:
+!!! abstract "[The Government Functional Standard GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) definition of a security incident"
-'Any circumstance that has arisen contrary to policy and that has the potential to compromise His Majesty’s Government (HMG) assets.
+        Any circumstance that has arisen contrary to policy and that has the potential to compromise His Majesty’s Government (HMG) assets.
 Assets include people, property, or information.
 The circumstance may include actions that were actual or suspected; accidental, deliberate or attempted.
-“Compromise” is to bring the asset into disrepute or danger'.
+“Compromise” is to bring the asset into disrepute or danger.

 An incident in the workplace is an unplanned event that could result in injury, could cause damage to property/departmental assets/information and poses significant risk to merit action and recording.

 It can also refer to any event that compromises or threatens the CIA of an organisation’s assets.
 Incidents can include a wide range of events, encompassing physical, personnel, cyber and technical security.

 Managing and responding to incidents is a critical aspect of protective security to prevent or minimise potential damage and protect sensitive information and resources.

 ## Responsibility